DannyFGitHub/CovidNet-TFLite-Mobile-Implementation/README.md

 # Covid Mobile Classifier App
 ## CovidNet TFLite Model Android Mobile Classifier Implementation
+Marshmellow - API 26

-__WARNING: Do not use this application as a method of self-diagnosis.
+__WARNING: Regardless of accuracy, do not use this application as a method of self-diagnosis.
 Please visit a doctor for an official diagnosis.__

 <p align="center">
   <img width="460" src="screenshots/screenshot01.png">